-- Language 1
+- Language 1 (Non-European)

-- Language 2
+- Language 2 (European)

-- Humanity 2 (one subject from DT/Computing/PE/Drama/Art/Music)
+- Options (one subject from DT/Computing/PE/Drama/Art/Music)

-- Science (Additional or Extension Award)
+- Sciences (Separate or Trilogy Award)

-Although this year will be both a challenging and vital one academically, I hope that your son will continue to take advantage of the many extra-curricular and enrichment opportunities open to him.
 The Duke of Edinburgh’s Award Scheme, Creativity Weeks, Sport, Drama, Music and many other activities are on offer as part of a fully rounded co-curriculum.

 We trust that you will find this information useful and helpful in monitoring your son’s progress as he heads towards external examinations.
-If you have any queries with reference to the grade card or grades please get in touch with either the relevant subject teacher or your son’s form tutor.
+If you have any queries with reference to the grade card or grades, please get in touch with either the relevant subject teacher or your son’s form tutor.